Creamy Garlic Mashed Potatoes

-NO ONE… Literally no one will turn down a bowl of this yummy, light and fluffy garlic mashed potatoes - It is THE ultimate comfort food!
-It is such a good side dish for roasted meats, spicy gravies or even roasted vegetables.
+These garlic mashed potatoes are light, fluffy, garlicky, and SO yummy!
+It’s THE ultimate comfort food and such a good side dish for roasted meats, spicy gravies, or even roasted vegetables.

 This recipe tastes exactly like the stuff they serve at restaurants.
-And there's one specific step which makes it restaurant style - how the potatoes are mashed.
-You are left with a velvety smooth texture and loads of flavour from the garlic.
-Though the recipe looks fairly simple, there are a few technicalities that you should pay attention to.
+And there’s one specific step which makes it restaurant style – how the potatoes are mashed.
+That velvety smooth texture is to die for!
+So let’s jump right into it…

 There are three main steps to make garlic mashed potatoes.
 I’ve explained how and why to follow these steps exactly as given.

-For this recipe, we have peeled the potatoes.
-The potatoes should be cut into approximately 1.5 inch pieces.
-If they are too big, they won't cook through.
-And if they are too small, they’ll cook too fast and start breaking down in the water while boiling.
+- Cut of the Potatoes: Peel the potatoes and cut them in approx 1.5 inch pieces.
+If the pieces are too big, they won’t cook through and if too small, they’ll cook too fast and start breaking down in the water while boiling.

-I've seen a lot of people making mashed potatoes in a stand mixer or using a potato mixer.
-While this may seem convenient, using a stand mixer can overwork the potatoes and make them lose the desired consistency.
-Sieving potatoes might seem like a tiresome step at first.
-But trust me, the satin smooth texture and creaminess of the mashed potatoes when you sieve the boiled potatoes is to die for.
-Thank me later.
+While you technically can and this may seem like a more convenient method, I would not recommend it.
+A stand mixer can overwork the potatoes and make them lose the desired consistency.
+Sieving potatoes might seem like a tiresome step at first, but the satin smooth texture and creaminess of the mashed potatoes is to die for.
 Most restaurants use the sieve method to get that creamy irresistible mash!
-Use a sieve which has slightly larger pores.
-A sieve that's too fine will take way more arm strength and time.

 Infusing Butter and Garlic

-You can make a thicker creamy mash or a loose creamy mash.
+- You can adjust the consistency of the mash to your liking and make a thicker creamy mash or a loose creamy mash.
 This depends on how much milk you add.
 Milk and cream add so much richness to the mash that every bite is supremely satisfying.

 - Sieve the boiled potatoes while they are still hot.
 This makes it easy to mash potatoes